sinch/ios-call-your-twitter-friends/README.md

 ```
 ![call-out](img/Call-out.png)

 That's it!
 You've created an app that helps users call their Twitter friends.
 As you can see, it's simple to integrate Sinch into your app.
-There are a few ways that you can improve on this app, but it get's the job done :)
+There are a few ways that you can improve on this app, but it gets the job done.

 One feature you would want to add to this app is Managed Push.
 You can learn more about Managed Push with SinchService [here](https://github.com/sinch/ios-managedpush-with-sinchservice).
 You can also find more Sinch tutorials on the [Sinch Tutorial Site](https://www.sinch.com/tutorials/) or on [Sinch's Github](https://github.com/sinch).
+Of course, you can also find us on Twitter @SinchDev.